gift-surg/SPOT-A-NeonatalRabbit/README.md

 [GIFT-Surg project][giftsurg] in collaboration between University College London (UK) and Katholische Universitat  Leuve (Belgium).

-Tuning the paths and the parameters the same software can be used as a framework to automatise general segmentation propagation and label fusion pipeline.
+Via parameters tuning, this software can be used as a framework to automatise general segmentation propagation and label fusion pipelines.

 ## Material related to Neonatal Rabbit Brain Mutli-Atlas:

 * [MRI Neonatal Rabbit Brain Mutli-Atlas][mrira] - Coming soon on Zenodo
-* Repository for Mutli-Atlas benchmarking - Coming soon
+* Repository for the Rabbit Brain Mutli-Atlas benchmarking - Coming soon
-* Documentation with the protocol for the Mutli-Atlas creation - Coming soon
+* Documentation with the protocol employed in creating the Rabbit Brain Mutli-Atlas - Coming soon

-## Nomenclatures:
+## Getting started

-**Segmentation:** (of an MRI acqusition) manual or automatic annotation of the given acquisition, where at each voxel is assigned a label corresponding to an anatomical region.

-**Labels descriptor:** file containing the correspondences between the labels of a segmentation and the anatomical region.

-**Atlas:** MRI acquisition (one or more modality) of the same subject with the anatomical segmentation produced according to a protocol.

-**Multi-Atlas:** set of atlases sharing the acquisition and segmentation protocol.

-**Target:** atlas where the segmentation is missing.

-**Segmentation Propagation and Label Fusion:** algorithmic method to infer the missing segmentation of a target propagating the segmentations of a Multi-Atlas and then fusing the labels together, to obtain a final (deterministic or probabilistic) segmentation.

-## How to use

 + Requirements
-    - Python 2 (**Python 2 only** for the current release).
+    - Python 2 (**Python 2 only** for the current release)
-    - Libraries in the textfile [requirements.txt][requirementstxt].
+    - Libraries in the textfile [requirements.txt][requirementstxt]
     - [LABelsToolkit][labelstoolkit]
     - [NiftyReg][niftyreg]
     - [NiftySeg][niftyseg]